 These rules for right of way should hold just about anywhere in the United States.
 Still, traffic laws can vary by state, county, and even city, so make sure you familiarize yourself with local laws before you travel.
 For the most part, though, any special or unique rules will be well-illustrated on roadways.
 Just remember that having the right of way does not free you from all responsibility.
 You’ll still need to drive defensively in every situation, so why not take a moment and check out some of our other articles on defensive driving?

 Drive safe out there!

-Want the best defensive driving courses in Hartford, CT?
+Want the best defensive driving courses in Springfield, MA?
 We're looking too!
-Let us know who is the best in Hartford.
+Let us know who is the best in Springfield.